holmesrichards/pmf/README.md

 * 82k resistors (RF) changed to 100k; 91k resistors (RC) to fixed + trimmer.
 * Added AC coupling capacitor on input signal to resonance compensation mixer.
 * Added resistor on resonance input pin missing from original schematics.
 Changed its value from 51k to 120k.
+* Added op amp buffers and pulldown resistors on LP1–4 after AC coupling capacitors.
 * Added second inverting stage on input to preserve phase.
-Reduced first stage gain to 0.82 and increased output stage gain by the same factor.
+Reduced first stage gain to 0.51 and increased output stage gain by the same factor.
 * Changed ordering of 1st to 6th mixes.
 * In 4P HP mix, changed 4.99k resistor to sum of 2k and 3k.
 * Changed BP resistors for unity gain at peak.